Booking Agent : Giorgio Salmoiraghi

 Ultimately, the music of PYLON III provides one context as backdrop to Pester’s multi-media performance, but it has its own life and own character when absorbed on its own.
 In terms of emotional timbre, it’s a departure for Khot, even if the instrumentation and hardware tonalities are consistent with her self-titled debut LP and PYLON II.
 “I don’t think I would write the music on this record with no context,” Khot says.
 “It is completely fueled, adapted, and created with thematic, visual, and choreographic content in mind.”
 And yet even without those components, the experience of listening to PYLON III is haunting, compelling, and ultimately redemptive.”

 Nordra’s PYLON II, released on SIGE Records, is a score created for a modern dance concerning oppressive architecture, mass data systems, and the individual.
 It was placed #20 of 50 Best Albums of the Year by The Wire Magazine, and #1 of 10 Best Noise and Industrial Albums of 2018 in the December issue.
+In 2021 Nordra performed on Donaufestival Krems and Skanu Mezs’ Festival in Riga, other than being invited to a Pioneer Works residency program.

 No shows booked at the moment.